DZZYBZC/ecommerce-purchase-prediction/README.md

 3. **Lack of Product Context:** Model doesn't account for product categories, prices, or inventory availability that could affect purchase decisions

-4. **No User History:** Each session is treated independently; incorporating user purchase history could improve predictions for returning visitors
+4. **No User History:** Each session is treated independently, and incorporating user purchase history could improve predictions for returning visitors

-5. **Geographic Limitations:** Dataset is from a single region; model may not generalize to markets with different shopping behaviors
+5. **Geographic Limitations:** Dataset is from a single region, so model may not generalize to markets with different shopping behaviors

 ## Technologies Used